 Ajax for the masses

-This morning I read an article in the magazine Computer Sweden and grew somewhat irritated.
-The article complains about Swedish web sites being outdated since they’re not using “new” technologies such as Ajax.
+This morning I read an article, which complains about Swedish web sites being outdated since they’re not using “new” technologies such as Ajax.

 First, Ajax is not exactly new, since the technology has been around since 1998.
 It’s very hyped, yes, but that is a completely different thing.
 It’s just “web standards with a little Microsoft stuff thrown in”, as Zeldman recently put it.